spacegothprincess/frlgrse_dynamic_pokemon_tracker/README.md

 # frlgrse_dynamic_pokemon_tracker
 A dynamic pokemon tracker built on javascript intended to be used as a browser source.

+This pokemon tracker is designed to work with 3rd generation pokemon core series games, that is Ruby, Sapphire, Emerald, FireRed and LeafGreen.
+It was originally built for my run of FireRed on Twitch, and as such functionality was built with that in mind, but the current tracker *should* work with all generation III versions.
+Beta testing is in progress, and if you find bugs, pop them in issues so Zia can patch them (or heck, if you have a patch, let me know so I can patch it in and I'll drop you credit).

 This tracker is a free to use project and always will be.
-Use it in your youtube videos, twitch channel, etc. Alls I ask is credit back to the github project.
+Use it in your youtube videos, twitch channel, etc. Alls I ask is credit back to the github project so that other people can find and use it for themselves.

 Please note that this version will be in 0.8.x during beta testing until I have finished testing all the code and am reasonably satisfied it is mostly bug free.
 Once beta testing is complete, it will enter version 0.9.x.

+Documentation on how to create custom scenes for your twitch overlays will be uploaded by 1 April 2022, though the code is heavily commented and all comments are up to date.
+Until then, feel free to poke me on twitter if you have any questions.

 v0.8.0 - Initial Release - Currently undergoing beta testing.